lrmcfarland/Angles/README.md

 and using [Boost](http://www.boost.org) wrappers.
 [SWIG](http://www.swig.org) is next.

-Sets of unit test verify the C++ library and Python modules work as expected.
+Sets of unit tests verify the C++ library and Python modules work as expected.

 ## Build